canonical/checkbox/checkbox-ng/docs/install.rst

 From python package index
 -------------------------

-PlainBox can be installed from :abbr:`pypi (python package index)`.
+Plainbox can be installed from :abbr:`pypi (python package index)`.
 Keep in mind that you will need python3 version of ``pip`` and you will need to have ``python3-lxml`` installed (package names may differ depending on your platform):